 - Click >>Add a new incoming FTP user

-- Create a Username and Password (it defaults to a system generated username and password, but these fields are editable).
+- After clicking next, create a Username and Password (it defaults to a system generated username and password, but these fields are editable) and then click save.

 If you’re an Admin or Editor and have set this up for a Contributor, make sure to contact your Contributor and provide their username, password, server (ftp.photoshelter.com) and the port (21).
 These are the details they will need to complete their upload.